isomerpages/mse-zerowaste/_waste-streams/03-packaging-waste.md

 #### What can you do as a business

 Reducing packaging waste does not just benefit the environment – it also makes good business sense.
+Some tips that businesses can practice include:

-re-think their packaging practices and designs
+* Re-think your current packaging practices and designs
+* Reducing the weight/amount of materials used in packaging
+* Switching to more eco-friendly forms of packaging eg from plastic to paper
+* Purchase the material in the proper sized container/package to reduce packaging waste

 -------------------